 One of the key challenges for some employers is determining in what capacity a senior employee, who is also a director of the company, attends business in the UK.
 In many cases, it may be as both an employee (see above) and a director.

 Where income tax is due in relation to individuals performing duties as a director in the UK, it must be collected through the PAYE system.

 Where no income tax arises in the UK, neither should NICs.

-Where an individual is subject to employment income tax in the UK, it remains possible that a NIC will not arise because of specific exemptions, or, in the case of directors, a specific concession, applicable to the individual.
+Where an individual is subject to employment income tax in the UK, it remains possible that a NIC charge will not arise because of specific exemptions, or, in the case of directors, a specific concession, applicable to the individual.

-Different rules currently apply for visitors coming from other EEA countries (and Switzerland) and those coming from the ‘rest of the world’ countries.
+Different rules currently apply for visitors coming from other EEA countries and Switzerland and those coming from the ‘rest of the world’ countries.
 However, the rules for visitors coming from EEA countries may change following Brexit.

 What should employers do?